 Won a penalty for his team, and did his best to keep Forlan on a tight leash.
 Tackled hard, and can not be blamed for his team conceding three goals.

-Had his fair share of trouble dealing with Pazzini & co. as he was caught flat-footed on a number of occasions.
+Had his fair share of trouble dealing with Pazzini and company as he was caught flat-footed on a number of occasions.
 Struggled with his positioning and marking.

 Conceded a penalty, was sent off, and was shaky all game as Nagatomo wrecked havoc down his flank.
 Offered virtually nothing in attack.

-The ex-Lazio man was a commanding presence in the centre of the pitch, tackling hard, and keeping it simple on the ball.
-Covered a lot of ground and showed great work-rate.
+The former Lazio man was a commanding presence in the center of the pitch, tackling hard, and keeping it simple on the ball.
+Covered a lot of ground and showed great work rate.

-The Brescia loanee could not offer much of a threat tonight as he was well marshalled by Lucio and Cambiasso.
+The Brescia loanee could not offer much of a threat tonight as he was well marshaled by Lucio and Cambiasso.
 A game to forget.

-Aside from converting the penalty, the ex-West Ham man offered very little of his trademark creativity and predatory instincts.
+Aside from converting the penalty, the former West Ham man offered very little of his trademark creativity and predatory instincts.
 Did not receive much support, and it showed.

 Inter rarely attacked down his flank, which gave him time and space to make an impact in the final third, which he failed to do.
 All in all, an average game.